 An annulment essentially means that it is as though the marriage never took place.
 If children resulted from the union, the court can require a paternity test to determine visitation rights and child support.
 Property is not an issue after a finding of annulment.

 Couples seeking a divorce in California must also meet strict residency requirements.
 They include the following:

-- Both spouses must have lived in the state for a minimum of six months
+- Both spouses must have lived in the state for a minimum of six months prior to filing; and,

-- Both parties must have lived in the county where the divorce is filed for at least three months
+- Both parties must have lived in the county where the divorce is filed for at least three months prior to filing.

 However, the requirements differ for same-sex marriages and include: